-When it comes to your day cream, simplicity is best (leave the targeted side of things to your serum and other more specialised treatments).
-This pick’s blend of pro-vitamin B5, vitamin E, glycerin and bisabolol fits the bill brilliantly for helping to keep skin hydrated, soothed and smooth.
+When it comes to your day cream, choosing something lightweight yet ultra-nourishing to fit seamlessly with the rest of your routine.
+This pick’s blend of hyaluronic acid, vitamin B5 and niacinamide works to help keep skin feeling hydrated, soothed and smooth.

 • Size: 40ml